ax-le/as_seg/README.md

 The current version contains the CBM algorithm [1], along with a (low-effort) implementation of Foote's novelty algorithm [2].

-It can be installed with pip usin `pip install as-seg`.
+It can be installed using pip as `pip install as-seg`.

 This is a first release, and may contain bug.
 Comments are welcomed!

 ## Tutorial notebook ##

-A tutorial notebook presenting the most important components of this toolbox is available in the folder "Notebooks" (called "Walkthrough").
+A tutorial notebook presenting the most important components of this toolbox is available in the folder "Notebooks".

 ## Software version ##